sendwithus/battlesnake/README.md

 * A [GitHub](http://github.com) account
 * A free [Heroku](http://heroku.com) account

+### Learning Heroku

-We strongly recommend familiarizing yourself with [Heroku](http://heroku.com) before hand.
+For novice and intermediate programmers, we __strongly__ recommend familiarizing yourself with [Heroku](http://heroku.com) before hand.
 Deploying with [Heroku](http://heroku.com) will maximize time spent developing your AI (and not messing around with servers).
 All provided code samples and example AIs will be ready-to-deploy to Heroku.

 Also see:
 * [Getting Started on Heroku](https://devcenter.heroku.com/start)